 Vic Carrabotta, an American comic book artist and advertising creative director, was born on June 24, 1929, and his career began in the early 1950s.

-His comic book art includes lot of pieces for Atlas Comics, Marvel Comics’ forerunner from the 1950s.
+His comic book art includes a lot of pieces for Atlas Comics, Marvel Comics’ forerunner from the 1950s.

 Early Life